microsoft/azurelinux/toolkit/docs/building/building.md

 git checkout 2.0-stable
 ```

-**IMPORTANT:** The 2.0-stable tag always points to the latest known good build of CBL-Mariner.
-At this time, only the Mariner 2.0 branch is buildable.
-This branch is continually updated with bug fixes, security vulnerability fixes or occasional feature enhancements.
-Fixes may be applied to this branch at any time.
+**IMPORTANT:** The 2.0-stable tag always points to the latest known good build of CBL-Mariner of the 2.0 branch.
+A similar tag, 1.0-stable, exists for the 1.0 branch.
+Other branchses are also buildable but not guarnateed to be stable.
+The 1.0 and 2.0 branches are periodically updated with bug fixes, security vulnerability fixes or occasional feature enhancements.
 As those fixes are integrated into the branch the head of a branch may be temporarily unstable.
 The 2.0-stable tag will remain fixed until the tip of the branch is validated and the latest source and binary packages (SRPMs and RPMs) are published.
 At that point, the 2.0-stable tag is advanced.
 To ensure you have the latest invoke _git fetch --tags_ before building.

 It is also possible to build an older version of CBL-Mariner from the 2.0 branch.
 CBL-Mariner may be updated at any time, but an aggregate release is declared monthly and [tagged in github](https://github.com/microsoft/CBL-Mariner/releases).
 These monthly builds are stable and their tags can be substituted for the 2.0-stable label above.